 Step 2: Beat The H1B Cap

 Having a job offer is not enough in itself.
 USCIS has a total of only 65,000 H-1Bs available under the cap under the general category and an additional 20,000 H-1Bs available for those who have a U.S. master’s degree or higher.
-In order to obtain H-1B status in a fiscal year, you have to ensure timely filing of your H-1B petition.
+In order to obtain H-1B status in a fiscal year, you have to ensure timely filing of the H-1B electronic registration.

 Step 3: Employer Files The H1B Petition

 Now that you have a job offer from an employer in the U.S., the employer must submit the electronic registration on your behalf during the designated H-1B Cap registration period.
 If USCIS receives more than sufficient registrations to meet the H-1B Cap, they will conduct the lottery.
 Thereafter, if your H-1B registration is picked in the lottery, the petitioner must submit the petition to USCIS starting on April 1 and continuing for at least 90 days.